pinglanwangyu/Principle-basedRepairSelection/README.md

 &emsp;&emsp;&emsp;&emsp;         `And g1.org_pac_id != g2.org_pac_id ;`

-We selected a set of conflicts whose sizes range from 4 to 51.
-In total, we obtained 35710 (9134 binary and 26576 non-binary) conflicts,
+We selected a set of conflicts whose sizes range from 11 to 51.
+In total, we obtained 35710 (9134 binary and 26576 non-binary) conflicts:

 `medical_conflictgrpha.dat`